How to Find the Right IT Support Company for Your Business

 When looking for an IT support company, it can seem like every company out there is cut from the same cloth.
 They offer support contracts, telephone assistance and a dedicated account manager.
 However, it’s worth spending a little time to do some thorough research.
 Researching potential IT companies may seem like a time-consuming task, particularly when you have other business matters that need to be taken care of, but the more minutes you put in now, the fewer hours of IT headaches you’ll have to endure in the future.
 By selecting the right company, you may also be able to significantly reduce the risk of downtime.

 Here are what we consider to be the most important questions to ask when looking for the right IT support for you:

 What support packages do you offer?

 What kind of support packages does the company offer?
-Can they cater for the needs of your business today and any demands you may have tomorrow?
+Can they cater to the needs of your business today and any demands you may have tomorrow?
 Most companies will offer one or more of the following:

 - Pay-as-you-go support: You only pay an hourly rate for the time you need, or a fixed price fee for the call out.
-You should ask how they charge – A fixed price might be beneficial for problems that take a long time to fix, but an hourly rate will be more cost effective in the long run.
+You should ask how they charge – A fixed price might be beneficial for problems that take a long time to fix, but an hourly rate will be more cost-effective in the long run.

 - Break-fix support: As the name suggests, if something breaks they’ll fix it.
 They won’t, however, show you how to improve productivity or manage workflows.
 Think of it like an insurance policy.

-The business you choose to help with your IT should be flexible, so they can always offer you the support you need, when you need it.
+The business you choose to help with your IT should be flexible, so they can always offer you the support you need when you need it.

 Where are you located?